hiitsgeorgemanolache/ctfs/overthewire/bandit/lvl24/solution.md

 • changes the working directory to */var/spool/bandit24/foo*
 • iterates through all files in that directory
 For each file:
-• Determines the file owner using `stat`
+• determines the file owner using `stat`
-• Executes the file only if the owner is *bandit24*
+• executes the file only if the owner is *bandit24*
-• Applies a timeout of 60 seconds
+• applies a timeout of 60 seconds
-• Deletes the file after execution
+• deletes the file after execution
 This behavior means that any script placed in the directory will be executed with the privileges of *bandit24*, provided the ownership condition is satisfied.
 A script can be created that reads the password for bandit24 and writes it to a temporary location that is readable.
 ```bash